 LONG, FLOWY DRESSES AND SKIRTS LOOK AMAZING ON CAMERA BECAUSE they bring extra movement to the photos.
 Especially when juxtaposed with nature, like the ocean, forest or fields.
 Sometimes we get lucky and the wind catches them just right adding a little romance to the images.
 Cute, shorter-length dresses photograph beautifully as well.
 Dresses and skirts tend to look so stunning on camera because they really flatter the female body.
 Remember: There is no such thing as “too dressed up” when it comes to your engagement session, so don’t be afraid to have some fun!
 If you don’t want to add a new permanent piece to your collection, you can always check out websites such as Rent the Runway because you won't have to spend a lot to feel like a million bucks and you can send the outfits back when the session is over.
-Of course there is never a bad excuse to bring a new permanent piece (or two!) into your closet!

 IF DRESSING UP IS NOT FOR YOU we completely understand.
 The most important thing is to know your style, to be consistent and to feel comfortable.
 So channel the sophistication and elegance of Kate Middleton or rock the vintage boho of Janis Joplin.
 We promise your images will be equally as beautiful whether you reach for the flannel and bean boots or the chic pantsuit with heels.
 Being true to you is never wrong!

 If you need some help defining your style Pinterest is a great place to start.
 We are happy to review your outfits prior to the shoot so feel free to send us photographs or links.